How Does Far Red Light Affect Plant Growth?

-What does far red light do for plants?
+How does far red light affect plants?

 Fig 1 Plant and Light